LLAMA: The Low-Level Abstraction For Memory Access: Design

 These mappings are built using a few LLAMA building blocks which can also aid users in implementing their mappings, e.g. functions to linearize the array dimensions, computing sizes and offsets in the record dimension or type list algorithms to permute the record dimension to minimize padding introduced by alignment.

-Listing \ref{lst:mapping_examples} shows how to create a 3D AoS and another more complicated mapping in LLAMA.
-The corresponding memory layouts are shown in figure \ref{fig:mapping_examples}, as they are dumped by LLAMA's SVG export.
+Listing~\ref{lst:mapping_examples} shows how to specify a 3D AoS and other more complicated mappings in LLAMA and how to dump an SVG image of them.
+A flexible HTML visualization can also be dumped but is not shown in this article.
+The corresponding SVG dumps and the heatmap plot of the memory layouts are shown in figure~\ref{fig:mapping_examples}.